floringheorghiu/anonymize/README.md

 # Figma Content Anonymizer Plugin

-A Figma plugin that helps anonymize sensitive content in your designs by replacing product names with Lorem ipsum text and prices with generic placeholders.
+A Figma plugin that helps anonymize sensitive content in your designs by replacing product names with Lorem ipsum text, prices with generic placeholders, and images with neutral content.

-## Version 1.0.0-stable
+## Version 1.1.0-stable

 ### Features